Graditude-UX/App/README.md

 # Gratitude Together

 This is a global social media app designed to connect people through gratitude.
+This app was indended as a submission for the CHI Student Design Competition but was never finished.

 This app consists of three parts: